jonasmeise/TransferAnalysisSentimentExtraction/README.md

 * **"sentimentlexicon"** --> The data files for the three sentiment lexicons that are used in the thesis.

 **"SEABSA16_data"** --> The original training and test data that was available in the SemEval 2016 ABSA task.

+**"stopwords.txt"** --> The file with NLKT stopword list.

+All other files can mostly be ignored.